 1. Drive performance with a Website Clicks or Conversions campaign.

-@reedcouk is one of the first UK advertisers to scale a performance campaign with the Twitter Audience Platform for Website Clicks or Conversions.
+@reedcouk is one of the first UK advertisers to scale a performance campaign with the newly launched Twitter Audience Platform for Website Clicks or Conversions.
 As with other Website Clicks or Conversion campaigns, advertisers only pay for link clicks.
-Twitter’s algorithm optimises for link clicks to ensure that brands are able to drive the most clicks for their campaigns.
+Twitter’s algorithm optimizes for link clicks to ensure that brands are able to drive the most clicks for their campaigns.

 2. Continually refine for results.

-To drive traffic to its website, @reedcouk continually optimised its strategy throughout the campaign.
-The brand discovered that the most relatable content, such as job adverts from famous brands or CV/cover letter tips, performed the best.
+To drive traffic to its website, @reedcouk continually optimized its strategy throughout the campaign.
+The brand discovered that the most relatable content, such as job advertisements from famous brands or CV/cover letter tips, performed the best.
 As a result, it maintained aspects of popular posts and frequently adapted the copy and imagery in Tweets to ensure the campaign remained fresh and continued to perform well.